Updated: Jan 29, 2022

 Sometimes you may be asked to provide additional documents in order to complete the verification, and that process lasts a few hours or up to one day at most, though the length of this manual verification mostly depends on the sportsbook’s support team.

-Since accounts these days are multipurpose, you only need to sign up on a site once, and then you can use that account for things other than sports betting.
-So say that you had previously signed up on a site for a horse racing account and you now want to bet on sports on the same site, you should use the account that you had previously signed up for instead of creating a new one.
+Since accounts these days are multipurpose, you only need to sign up with a site once, and then you can use that account for services other than sports betting.
+So say that you had previously signed up on a site for a horse racing account and you now want to bet on sports on the same site.
+You should use the account that you had previously signed up for instead of creating a new one.

 This is because betting sites mandate that a user can only have one account.
 So trying to sign up for another one goes against their terms of services and may lead to serious implications such as both accounts being closed.